-If the relevant time period for a foreclosure statute of limitations has run out, then this is an affirmative defense to foreclosure.
-The statute of limitations defense must be asserted by the homeowners to defeat the lender’s claim.
-If the homeowners do not assert the statute of limitations defense, then this defense is deemed waived.
-Therefore, it is extremely important for borrowers to be aware of the statute of limitations for foreclosures in their state because it could mean a quick end to a foreclosure if the time limit has expired.
+If you don't assert a statute of limitations defense, then this defense is deemed waived.
+So, borrowers must be aware of the statute of limitations in their state because it could mean a quick end to a foreclosure if the time limit has expired.